 - Send output to both stdout and a file.

-These features helps us to control the input / output of the commands and do things like saving the output of a command to a file, getting the input of a command from another command or separating the normal output from errors.
-We've already used them in previous sections but lets learn more and deepen our understanding of these.
+These features help us to control the input/output of the commands and do things like saving the output of a command to a file, getting the input of a command from another command, or separating the normal output from errors.
+We've already used them in previous sections but let's learn more and deepen our understanding of these.

 Redirecting standard IO

-On a linux system most shells use streams for input and output.
-These streams can be from (and toward) various things including keyboard, block devices (hards, usb stick, ..), files and ...
+On a Linux system, most shells use streams for input and output.
+These streams can be from (and toward) various things including keyboards, block devices (hards, USB sticks, ..), files, and ...